masaki-norton/leetcode_problems/README.md

 stack to the actual recursion.

 ### 739 Daily Temperatures
+Use a stack of indices.
+This stack stores in only decreasing order, since \
+we compare only against the top element.
+By making the stack decreasing, we can\
+eliminate all cases like 71, 69,  74, 70, where although 70 is smaller than \
+74, it is bigger than 69.
+But 69 won't be in the stack, since 74 already took\
+care of it.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\